jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 So why not just sign the original file?

 Public key cryptography is very slow and the size of the file you can encrypt with an algorithm like RSA is limited.
-By hashing the data first, we end up only encrypting a small, fixed-size file.
+By hashing the data first, we only need to encrypt a small file.

 The [OpenSSL][openssl] command line utility provides all the tools we need to digitally sign files.